 You must be wondering how I can log into this 192.1 68.0.1 it easily right?
 Follow these simple steps to log in to your 192.1 68.0.1 IP address quickly.

 - Enter the IP address in your browser address bar or click on “Access Router Panel“ button below.
 It can be on your PC or your mobile phone.
 Just make sure that the device is connected to the same router’s network.

 - There is a list down below which will help you identify your modem and default credentials to do don’t worry about that too much.
 We have got you covered.

 - Once the credentials are verified, you should be on the Settings or Dashboard page (iBall in my case) of your router.
 You should not be able to access all the basic as well as the advanced settings.
 But beware, if you play around with something which does not know or understand you may have to call your ISP agent later on to fix the mess which you brought on to yourself.

 - If something doesn’t make sense, always Google it before you decide to wing it.
 Remember, a router’s firmware is a sensitive piece of software and can be easily messed up, so be careful.

 List of Default Router Username And Password

-As promised, here are the list of default usernames and passwords for all the favorite router brands out there.
+As promised, here are the list of default usernames and passwords for all the favourite router brands out there.
 You just have to find yours and copy-paste the same credentials in the “192.168.0.1” IP prompt.

 Simple Steps To Find Your Router’s IP Address

 If 192.168.0.1 was not the IP address of your router, relax.
 There is no standard rule that all the routers and modems must follow the same IP configuration for their administrative controls.
 Your modem could have 10.X.X.X IP for all you know.
-So, this is how you can easily find IP address of your router, whichever brand it might be.
+So, this is how you can easily find the IP address of your router, whichever brand it might be.

-If you are on Windows operating system, follow these steps:
+If you are on a Windows operating system, follow these steps: